localhostdotdev/localhostdotdev.github.io/lobsters.md

 layout: default
 ---

-let's dive deep into the source to see what's going on there.
+let's dive ~~deep~~ quickly into the source to see what's going on there.

 a few links one could find helpful: